 IBM has a patent filing, published as a patent application last week, which tries to help people find sites in other languages that are relevant to their searches, and might be authority sites on those subjects.

-One of the fastest growing groups of users on the web don’t speak English, and while they may be searching for information in their native languages, they may also want to see results consisting of documents in other languages.
+One of the fastest-growing groups of users on the web doesn’t speak English, and while they may be searching for information in their native languages, they may also want to see results consisting of documents in other languages.
 The method described in this patent application involves helping us overcome that language barrier without having to resort to a translation service to form queries.

 Inventors: Ling Zhang